|Nutritional Guidelines (per serving)|

 How Strong Is the Bugs Cutty?

 The liquors outweigh the non-alcoholic mixers in the Bugs Cutty, which gives it a nice kick.
 This Cutty Sark expression is 100 proof, Yellow Chartreuse is 86 proof, and Amaro Meletti is 64 proof.
-With these brands in the recipe given, the drink is right around 22% ABV (44 proof) once mixed.
+With these brands in the recipe given, the drink is right around 22 percent ABV (44 proof) once mixed.

 Recipe Courtesy: Rob Krueger for Cutty Sark Scotch Whisky